Natural Tooth Preservation & Restoration

 How Much Is a Root Canal in London?

-The cost of root canal treatment can vary depending on several factors, such as the severity and location of the infection, the health of surrounding teeth and gums, and any potential complications.
-The average cost is between $920 to $1,900.
-However, for an accurate quote tailored to your specific case, we recommend scheduling an oral exam with our experienced dentists who will assess your situation and discuss all available treatment options.
+Several factors influence the cost of root canal treatment, including the severity and location of the infection, the condition of surrounding teeth and gums, and any potential complications.
+On average, prices range from $920 to $1,900.
+For a precise estimate tailored to your needs, we recommend booking an oral exam with our experienced dentists, who will assess your condition and discuss your treatment options.

 Are There Alternative Treatment Options for Root Canals?